-Chemical Kinetics, MSc Course Course prerequisites: Advanced Physical Chemistry This course is an introduction to chemical kinetics and mechanism from theoretical and experimental points of view.
-Part 1: Fundamental concepts of kinetics Part 2: Kinetics of more complex systems Part 3: Techniques and methods Part 4: Theories of reaction rate Part 5: Reactions in solution Part 6: Potential energy surfaces Part 7: Reactions on surface Part 8: Enzymatic reactions
+Course prerequisites: Advanced Physical Chemistry This course is an introduction to chemical kinetics and mechanisms from theoretical and experimental points of view.
+Course Outline: · Part 1: Fundamental Concepts of Kinetics · Part 2: Kinetics of More Complex Systems · Part 3: Techniques and Methods · Part 4: Theories of Reaction Rate · Part 5: Reactions in Solution · Part 6: Potential Energy Surfaces · Part 7: Reactions on Surface · Part 8: Enzymatic Reactions

-Course materials: [1–5] [1] J.I.
+· [1] J.I.
 Steinfeld, J.S.
 Francisco, W.L.
-Hase, Chemical kinetics and dynamics, Prentice-Hall Englewood Cliffs (New Jersey), 1989.
-[2] M.R.
-Wright, Fundamental chemical kinetics: an explanatory introduction to the concepts, Elsevier, 1999.
-[3] L.G.
+Hase, Chemical kinetics and dynamics, Prentice-Hall, 1989. · [2] M.R.
+Wright, Fundamental chemical kinetics: an explanatory introduction to the concepts, Elsevier, 1999. · [3] L.G.
 Arnaut, S.J.
-Formosinho, H. Burrows, Chemical kinetics: from molecular structure to chemical reactivity, Elsevier, 2006.
-[4] S.K.
-Upadhyay, Chemical kinetics and reaction dynamics, Springer Science & Business Media, 2007.
-[5] J.E.
+Formosinho, H. Burrows, Chemical kinetics: from molecular structure to chemical reactivity, Elsevier, 2006. · [4] S.K.
+Upadhyay, Chemical kinetics and reaction dynamics, Springer, 2007. · [5] J.E.
 House, Principles of chemical kinetics, Academic Press, 2007.

 |